op7ic/BlueTeam.Lab/README.md

 # BlueTeamLab

 This repository contains a set of **Terraform** and **Ansible** scripts to create an orchestrated Blue Team Detection Lab.
-The goal of this project is to provide red and blue teams with ability to deploy ad-hoc detection lab to test various attacks and forensic artifacts on latest Windows environment.
+The goal of this project is to provide red and blue teams with ability to deploy ad-hoc detection lab to test various attacks and forensic artifacts on latest Windows environment and then to get 'SOC-like' view into generated data.
+---
 # How to run this lab

 ## Prerequisites